-3.11 The Chichester District AONB Landscape Capacity Study 200911 states the village of Lavant (zone 10) lies at the southern edge of the South Downs, to the north of Chichester.
+The Chichester District AONB Landscape Capacity Study 200911 states the village of Lavant (zone 10) lies at the southern edge of the South Downs, to the north of Chichester.
 The village is surrounded by downland slopes to the north, east and west.
 The River Lavant valley cuts through the downs along the east of the settlement, and onto the coastal plain, to the south of the village.
 Lavant is largely limited to slightly higher ground within the valley floor.
-To the east of the valley, downland slopes and boundary vegetation provide containment to Lavant and an area of pastoral land to the east of the valley floor consists of pastoral land whist the valley slopes are larger arable
+To the east of the valley, downland slopes and boundary vegetation provide containment to Lavant and an area of pastoral land to the east of the village which the edge of Lavant overlooks.
+Generally land use along the valley floor consists of pastoral land whist the valley slopes are larger arable